Blog Layout

 property-management-brisbane-fees

-No, not all companies charge lease renewal fees.
-For example, CAPEX Property includes lease renewal in their standard management fee.
+Most property management companies charge a small lease renewal fee.
+CAPEX Property includes lease renewal in our standard management fee.

-• Are advertising fees included in the management fee?
+• Are advertising fees included in the letting fee?

 property-management-marketing-fees

-Basic advertising is often included, but enhanced advertising on major portals can incur additional costs.
-CAPEX Property provides premium advertising at no extra cost.
+Some basic advertising is often included, but enhanced advertising on major portals can incur additional costs.
+CAPEX Property provides premium advertising at no extra cost included with our letting fee.

 • What are routine inspection fees?